+Basic Economizer Operation

-Basic Economizer Operation: The MicroTech controller compares the inside and outside temperatures.
+The MicroTech controller compare the inside and outside temperatures.
 If the temperature comparison is satisfactory, then free-air economizer operation is used to cool the space.
 Reheat units also come configured with an indoor humidity sensor.

+Expanded Economizer Operation

-Expanded Economizer Operation: In addition to comparing inside and outside temperatures, outdoor relative humidity is measured to calculate outside air enthalpy.
-If the enthalpy set point is not exceeded, and the temperature comparison is satisfactory, then free economizer operation is used to cool the space.
+In addition to comparing inside and outside temperatures, outdoor relative humidity is measured to calculate outside air enthalpy.
+Free economizer operation is used to cool the space.
 This helps to minimize the entrance of humid outside air.

+Leading-Edge Economizer Operation

-Leading-Edge Economizer Operation: The MicroTech controller compares both indoor and outdoor temperatures and indoor and outdoor relative humidities.
-Then it calculates both inside and outside air enthalpy to determine if free economizer operation can cool the space with non-humid outside air.
-This is a true enthalpy economizer-a first for unit ventilators.
+The MicroTech controller compare both indoor and outdoor temperatures and indoor and outdoor relative humidities to determine if free economizer operation can cool the space with non-humid outside air.
+This is a true enthalpy economizer.